natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

    :width: 70%
    :align: center

-The website will provide you with a live Ubuntu virtual machine and easy to follow steps on the side to accompany the hacking demonstration.
+The website will provide you with a live Ubuntu virtual machine and easy to follow steps, on the side, to accompany the hacking demonstration.
 In this lesson, you are learning how to hack a dummy bank account website, to explore its hidden directories.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/139.jpg
    :width: 70%
    :align: center

 As you can see, I, successfully, initiated a bank transfer from the dummy users account.
-This website also has an Android application that allows you to practice hacking on the go.
-This short example basically shows how easy it can be for a hacker to gather personal information.
+This website, also, has an Android application that allows you to practice hacking on the go.
+This short example, basically, shows how easy it can be for a hacker to gather personal information.

 **ProPatriot CyberQuiz (Beta)**